focods/WonderfulML/README.md

 Future session are tentatively schedule for:

-- Date to be announced, session 7 - Data Wrangling Part 2
+- Date to be announced, session 7 - Neural Nets, Part I
-- Date to be announced, session 8 - Data Wrangling Part 3
+- Date to be announced, session 8 - Neural Nets, Part II
-- Date to be announced, session 9 - Neural Nets, Part I
+- Date to be announced, session 9 - Neural Nets, Part III
-- Date to be announced, session 10 - Neural Nets, Part II
+- Date to be announced - Data Wrangling Part 2
-- We may do additional Neural Net sessions if there is enough interest.
+- Date to be announced - Data Wrangling Part 3

 ### Proposed Agenda